liyanafzl/TasksFantacode/Reports/Report_week12.md

 ### Errors Encountered:

   1. App namespace not found ( in MainActivity.cs and AppDelegate.cs )
-     This error occurred after addind Prism reference in App.xaml.cs
+     This error occurred after addind Prism reference in App.xaml.cs<br>
      <b>Solution </b><br>
      ![Image](/images/AppError.png)

-  1. Application crashed when using Xam.Plugin.Media - CrossTextToSpeech
+  1. Application crashed when using Xam.Plugin.Media<br>
      <b>Solution </b><br>
      It seems there has beenn changes made in the plugin.
 Thus additional files need to be added according to the new Readme file for the plugin.